ibm-cloud-docs/power-iaas/global-replication-service.md

 ## Preparation for disaster recovery
 {: #dr-prep}

-When you have the virtual server instances with data volume running workloads, you can ensure that your data volumes are replicated and can be recovered from the remote site, in case of failure by performing [actions on primary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-primary-site) and [secondary site](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-secondary-site).
+When you have the virtual server instances with data volume running workloads, you can ensure that your data volumes are replicated and can be recovered from the remote site, in case of failure by performing [actions on primary site](/docs/allowlist/power-iaas?topic=power-iaas-getting-started-GRS#configure-primary-site) and [secondary site](/docs/allowlist/power-iaas?topic=power-iaas-getting-started-GRS#configure-secondary-site).

 ### Actions on the primary site
 {: #configure-primary-site}

 To enable DR on the primary site, complete the following steps:
 1. Create a replication-enabled volume by providing `replicationEnabled` flag as `True` in the [Create a new data Volume](/apidocs/power-cloud#pcloud-cloudinstances-volumes-post) request body.

-    To know more about the replication properties of a volume, see the [FAQ](/docs/power-iaas?topic=power-iaas-power-iaas-faqs#convert-to-replication-vol)
+    To know more about the replication properties of a volume, see the [FAQ](/docs/allowlist/power-iaas?topic=power-iaas-powervs-faqs#convert-to-replication-vol)

 2. Create a virtual server instance with replication-enabled volumes by using {{site.data.keyword.powerSys_notm}} interface.

     The boot volumes of virtual server instances that you create are always set to non-replication enabled.
 You can provide a mix of replication and non-replication-enabled volumes for a virtual server instance if they belong to the same storage pool.
 All the existing storage pool affinity rules apply for replication-enabled volumes.
-    {:note}
+    {: note}

 3. Create a volume group (consistency group) by using the [create a new volume group](/apidocs/power-cloud#pcloud-volumegroups-post) API with the replication-enabled volumes that you have created before.

     Verify that the volume group is created successfully and it is in consistent copying state by using [get storage details of volume group](/apidocs/power-cloud#pcloud-volumegroups-storagedetails-get) API.